RetroShare/RetroShare/build_scripts/Windows-msys2/readme.md

 ## Advanced building

-You can specifiy extra build options if you use the scripts under:
+You can specify extra build options if you use the scripts under:

     <sourcefolder>\build_scripts\Windows-msys2\build\